agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 ---

-### Parvati
+### Poverty

 > GDP per capita is very strongly associated with poverty reduction, on
 > standard low-bar poverty thresholds.
 Increasing median income above a
-> certain level is empirically sufficient to eliminate $1.90 a day
+> certain level is empirically sufficient to eliminate `$`1.90 a day
 > poverty.
-Above a median income of $5,000, no country has low-bar
+Above a median income of `$`5,000, no country has low-bar
 > poverty above 2.5%

-**Claim**: GDP per capita is very strongly associated with poverty reduction, on "standard low-bar poverty thresholds"
+**Claim**: GDP per capita is very strongly associated with poverty reduction, on "standard low-bar poverty thresholds".

 **Note**: Tried getting the data from as pointed by the author but it was taking too much time, hence I don't show correlation.